 Conventional medicines are usually made or synthesized as chemical compounds, and are made by using specific chemicals combined in set quantities.
 A ‘small molecule’ drug is exactly what one might suspect, a relatively simple and small compound that drug manufacturing plants could make with relative ease.
 After the drug patent expires, their simple structures allow for lower cost drugs to come to market as generic drugs.
 (An example of a common small molecule drug is aspirin, patent date 1900).

 Biologic drugs, sometimes called biopharmaceuticals, are complex in structure and are manufactured from parts of plant or animal cells or from living microrganisms.
 Eculizumab is classified as a monoclonal antibody (mAb), which targets complement protein C5 to interfere in formation of the ‘membrane attack complex’ (MAC), preventing red blood cell destruction (hemolysis).
+Ravulizumab is a next-gen biologic from the same pharma, with a similar approach to block complement.
 Biologic drugs are relative newcomers to the physician’s arsenal of therapeutic treatment options, but when legal drug patents expire it will not be easy to create an ‘act alike’ drug.
 While there may be great demand for unbranded versions of biopharmaceuticals, the original (aka ‘reference drug’) had a complex and expensive manufacturing process and therefore attempts to make a similar drug also would be costly and difficult to re-create.
 Companies who want to create a highly similar drug to an existing biopharmaceutical must ensure its ‘biosimilar’ will be not only safe but also effective, and additionally meet the biotech challenges of working with living cells (part of manufacturing any biologic drug, such as a biosimilar to eculizumab).
+Dive deeper into the topic of drug candidates of all types, to include biosimilars from Samsung Bioepis and Amgen & additional info, with our 2022 pharma update.

 Consider a small molecule drug somewhat like the structure of a bicycle in that it’s a transportation mode that has multiple yet simple parts that work together to serve a distinct purpose.
 Keeping on theme, one might think of a biologic drug more like an airplane (e.g. ‘humanized’ mAB), whose structure has a great many more parts, with multiple components that are very complex and technology-driven.